Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 What’s the difference between accelerated and traditional programs in terms of content?

-The content is identical—accelerated programs must meet the same accreditation standards and state requirements.
+The content is identical.
+Accelerated programs must meet the same accreditation standards and state requirements.
 The difference is in delivery: accelerated programs use shorter terms (5-8 weeks vs 16 weeks), year-round scheduling, and more intensive daily study expectations.
 You’ll cover the same material in less calendar time but with more concentrated effort.
 Think of it as a sprint versus a marathon.

 Are there age restrictions or preferences for accelerated programs?